 Simple Chair Yoga

 If you find that the poses listed above are too much, try these stretches while seated in a chair.
-These chair exercises are also great for people dealing with depression and find it difficult to get moving.
+These chair exercises are also great for people dealing with depression who find it difficult to get moving.

-Inhale while bending forward, shoulders drawn away from the ears, and chest pulling towards the thighs.
+Inhale while bending forward, shoulders drew away from the ears, and chest pulled towards the thighs.
 If you feel comfortable, allow your arms to hang over your knees, letting their weight draw you closer to your thighs.
 Breathe here for five or six breaths, feeling yourself becoming more and more grounded with each exhale.
 Forward bends release tension that is held in the upper back and neck.

-With your left arm behind the back of your chair, draw your right arm to the outside of your left thigh, grabbing hold of your thigh gently if you can.
+Spinal twist with your left arm behind the back of your chair, draw your right arm to the outside of your left thigh, grabbing hold of your thigh gently if you can.
 To deepen the pose, exhale and turn your head over the left shoulder, keeping your spine straight and your shoulders away from your ears.
 Hold for a few breaths.
 Exhale and release.
 Repeat on the other side.
 Spinal twists strengthen the spine and increase blood flow.

 Remember, it is not so much that you have a body, but you are a body.